Rangers vs. Astros Player Props Betting Odds

-Player props are available for Marcus Semien and Kyle Tucker, among others, when the Texas Rangers host the Houston Astros at Globe Life Field on Sunday at 2:35 PM ET.
+Those looking to place a player prop wager can find odds for Marcus Semien, Kyle Tucker and others in the Texas Rangers-Houston Astros matchup at Globe Life Field on Monday at 2:05 PM ET.

 Bet on this matchup or its props with BetMGM!